NEWS from the Certification Team

-Update: PULSE: Vision & Change Rubric Data Portal and Self-Study: still looking for more data!
+PULSE: Vision & Change Rubric Data Portal and Self-Study: still looking for more data!

 We would like to invite PULSE community members to engage with the work of life science departmental transformation by using our PULSE Vision & Change Rubric Data Collection Portal to enter data for their life sciences programs.
 The creation of the PULSE Vision & Change Rubrics was announced in the Dec 2013 Edition of CBE Life Sciences Education.
 The rubrics were created to help stimulate the widespread adoption of the recommendations outlined in the 2011 Vision and Change and can provide a structure for departmental reflection and discussion regarding topics relevant to program transformation.
 The rubric portal has been designed to capture data on where life science departments are along a spectrum of V&C recommendation adoption and collect feedback on the PULSE Vision & Change Rubrics.